johnaponte/Docker_test_frps/test_tls_in_vps_1/README.md

 ### 4. Run Local Clients

-Each client has its own `docker-compose.yaml`.
-You can run them independently:
+Each client has its own `docker-compose.yaml` file and can be run independently:

 ```bash
 cd client1